 - Light therapy, which consists of avoiding bright light at night and promoting exposure to bright light in the morning.

-- Prescription of evening melatonin supplements, to help regulating the bedtimes.
+- Prescription of evening melatonin supplements, to help regulate the bedtimes.

 If you want to learn more about these disorders, there are a few resources out there:

-Delayed sleep-phase disorder (DSPD), also known as delayed sleep-phase syndrome (DSPS) or delayed sleep-phase type…en.wikipedia.org
+Delayed sleep phase disorder (DSPD), also known as delayed sleep phase syndrome (DSPS) or delayed sleep-phase type…

-The scientific information and data contained in this article was found on Wikipedia & The Circadian Sleep Disorder Network.
+The scientific information and data contained in this article were found on Wikipedia & The Circadian Sleep Disorder Network.